soujava/pom-editor-maven-plugin/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: "🐛 Bug Report"
-about: Create a report to help us improve
+about: Report a reproducible bug.
 title: ''
-labels: ''
+labels: 'bug'
-assignees: ''

 ---

-**Describe the bug**
+Please provide all the information requested.
+Issues that do not follow this format are likely to stall.

+## Description
-A clear and concise description of what the bug is.
+Please provide a clear and concise description of what the bug is.
+Include screenshots if needed.

-**To Reproduce**
-Steps to reproduce the behavior:
+Please test using the latest Beagle release to make sure your issue has not already been fixed: https://github.com/arrudalabs/pom-editor-maven-plugin/releases

+## Steps To Reproduce
+Provide a detailed list of steps that reproduce the issue.

-1. Go to '...'
+1.
-2. Click on '....'
+2.
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
+## Expected Results
-A clear and concise description of what you expected to happen.
+Describe what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.
+## Code example, screenshot, or link to a repository:
+Please provide a link to a repository on GitHub, or provide a minimal code example that reproduces the problem.
+You may provide a screenshot of the application if you think it is relevant to your bug report.
+Here are some tips for providing a minimal example: https://stackoverflow.com/help/mcve